stepulak/Translation-Quiz-Game/README.md

 Unique game idea, everything (including UI, animations, interactions etc.) developed by myself upon Android Canvas.
 No additional libraries were used.

-This game was developed only for joy and pleasure, I am not professional Android developer.
+This game was developed only for joy and pleasure mostly during long COVID-19 quarantine evenings.
+I am not professional Android/Java developer.